Categories

 Loss of Control

-A significant disadvantage is the employer’s loss of control over how budget dollars are spent.
-Lump sum relocation packages disbursed directly to employees may result in company funds being spent on non-relocation expenses including cars, televisions, vacations, or any number of items.
-Funds spent on non-relocation expenses do not support the successful relocation of the employee.
-As a result, the relocation may be at higher risk of failure.
+A significant disadvantage is the employer’s loss of control over spending budget dollars.
+Lump sum relocation packages disbursed directly to employees may result in company funds being spent on non-relocation expenses, including cars, televisions, vacations, or other items.
+Funds spent on non-relocation costs do not support the successful relocation of the employee.
+As a result, the relocation may be at a higher risk of failure.

 Inefficiencies

 Many GMS clients achieve significant spending reductions with relocation programs that follow industry best practices.
 A major GMS client recently conducted an in-depth study of their relocation program expenses.
 This client learned that if their organization moved to a lump sum program, they might increase their relocation program expenses by 40%.
-In other words, by following industry best practices, this client keeps relocation budget dollars that otherwise would have been spent on inefficient lump sum relocation packages.
+In other words, by following industry best practices, this client keeps relocation budget dollars that otherwise would have been spent on inefficient lump-sum relocation packages.
 Any GMS client can achieve the same reduction in relocation costs through:

 1. Benchmarking their relocation policy to industry best practices